Catalyst-42/mineflayer-pillar-killer/README.md

 |-------------------------|----------------------------|

 ## Preparation
-Install `node.js` from the official [website] (https://nodejs.org/en/), then, `in the bot` folder, write the following commands in the console
+Install `node.js` from the official [website](https://nodejs.org/en/), then, `in the bot` folder, write the following commands in the console

 `npm init`.
 `npm install mineflayer`